svetlyak40wt/django-tagging-ng/README.txt

 ``Tag`` objects have the following fields:

     * ``name`` -- The name of the tag.
-This is a unique value consisting only of letters, numbers, hypens and underscores.
+This is a unique value consisting only of unicode alphanumeric characters, numbers, underscores and hyphens.

 Manager functions
 ~~~~~~~~~~~~~~~~~

-The ``Tag`` model has a custom manager that has the following helper
+The ``Tag`` model has a custom manager which has the following helper
 functions:

     * ``update_tags(obj, tag_names)`` -- Updates tags associated with